 You can offer help, but you can’t ‘cure’ your child.

 Your child might not be ready to admit that his alcohol or other drug use is a serious issue.
 He might not want your help.
 If your child isn’t ready or interested, you can’t force the issue.
-Young people need to make their own decisions to cut down or stop their alcohol or other drug use.
+Young people need to make their own decisions to cut down or stop their use of alcohol or other drugs.